shimlab/NanoSplicer/README.md

 python3 JWR_checker.py –-chrID=chr1 –-genome-loc=5296679-5297165  --output_csv input.bam example.h5
 ```
 ## JWR_subset.py
 Subset the result from the JWR_checker.
-Based on our performance assessment, JWRs with good junction alignment quality have usually an accurate mapping to the splice junctions.
-A subset of JWR can be obtained by only select JWRs with low JAQ.
-By default, JWR_subset.py selects the all JWRs with junction alignment quality less than 0.9. **Note:** Currently `JWR_subset` only takes the HDF5 file from `JWR_checker` as input and return subset result back in HDF5 format.
-A CSV format table can also be output with `--output_csv`.
+Based on our performance assessment, JWRs with good junction alignment quality usually have an accurate mapping to the splice junction.
+A subset of JWRs can be obtained by only selecting JWRs with a low JAQ.
+By default, JWR_subset.py selects the all JWRs with junction alignment quality less than 0.9. **Note:** Currently `JWR_subset` only takes the HDF5 file from `JWR_checker` as input and returns the filtered subset back in HDF5 format.
+A table in CSV format can also be output with `--output_csv`.
 ```
 Usage: python JWR_subset.py [OPTIONS] <input file: hdf5 output from JWR_checker> <output file: hdf5>
 Options:
     -h/--help       Print this help text
-    --bset_JAQ      A number from 0-1, JWRs with junction alignment quality (JAQ) above the threshold will not be included <defalt: 0.9>
+    --bset_JAQ      A number from 0-1, JWRs with a junction alignment quality (JAQ) above the threshold will not be included <default: 0.9>
     --chrID         Target on specific chromosome, chrID should match the chromosome name in the BAM
     --genome-loc    Target on specific genome region, chrID should be